surahj/gomicrogen/README.md

 ### Common Issues

-1. **Template directory not found**

-   - Ensure the `templates/` directory is in the same directory as the binary
-   - Or use the `--output-dir` flag to specify a different location
+1. **Installation fails**

+   - Ensure you have write permissions to `/usr/local/bin/` or use the one-line installer
+   - Check that curl/wget is available on your system
+   - Verify your internet connection can access GitHub

 2. **Go module initialization fails**

    - Check that Go is properly installed and in your PATH
    - Ensure you have write permissions in the target directory
+   - Verify the module name follows Go module naming conventions

 3. **Database connection issues**

    - Verify database credentials and connection settings
    - Ensure the database server is running and accessible
+   - Check that the database driver is supported (mysql, postgres, sqlite)

 4. **Port already in use**

    - Use different ports with `--port` and `--grpc-port` flags
    - Check for existing services using the same ports
+   - Use `netstat -tulpn | grep :8080` to check port usage

+5. **Git initialization fails**
+   - Ensure Git is installed and configured
+   - Check that you have write permissions in the target directory
+   - Use `--git=false` to skip Git initialization if needed

 ### Getting Help

-- Create an issue on GitHub
+- Create an issue on [GitHub](https://github.com/surahj/gomicrogen/issues)
 - Check the existing issues for similar problems
 - Review the generated code and configuration files
+- Use `gomicrogen --help` for command-line help

 ## 🔗 Related Projects